shiftkey/blog/now/index.md

 ## I want to get in touch!

 My contact details are on my [GitHub](https://github.com/shiftkey/).

-I'm also on [Twitter](https://twitter.com/shiftkey), if that's your sort of thing.
+I'm also on [Twitter](https://twitter.com/shiftkey), if that's your scene.